natev51/jettl/docs/reuse-actors/reuse-actors.md

 ---

 Also, for an inter actor system, can wrap around Core Actor (using spawn root) the functionality of holding DVRs as some mediator process to allocate sending messages across the tree via user events.
 This is a single application only method for publisher-subscriber, by using the decorated actor methodology.

+---

+Just like spawning, the observer pattern used will have a blocking call when subscribing / registering for a topic by creating its own child actor, with the necessary private data internal to talk with the broker and it’s child actors.
+This could be a `Core Actor`.
+Can put a non-reentrant method call in `Setup.vi` for a given actor which can put setup information to a by-reference `thing` in the application.

+---

+Sending events across the tree via the No Relation type

 ### Bridge Actors